nitinbhatia-dev/karma-typescript-coverage/README.md

 to install karma globally use npm install -g karma

 To run type karma start from the root directory where this code is present.

+if the tests run successfully, you should be able to see coverage directory in the root directory of code. go to chrome or phantomjs directory and open index.html to see the coverage.